getsentry/sentry-cordova/CONTRIBUTING.md

 yarn build # Build both Android and iOS
 ```

+Due to some limitations, you can't save the Sentry Plugin code on the Sample app directly from XCode, instead, you should save your changes to the files located at /src/ios and they will automatically be synced with Xcode due to symbolc links made when you run the script `sentry:add`.

 To test your code you can run the following command:

 ## iOS